Click to view the final redesign presentation (pdf)

 How is it Funded?

-Funding for the City’s portion of this project comes from the Bond issue that voters approved in April 2019.
-The City also plans to apply for funding through the Walton Family Foundation, and the University of Arkansas has committed to matching the City’s contribution to the project.
+Partial funding for the City’s portion of this project comes from the Transportation and Trails portions of the Bond issue that voters approved in April 2019.
+The University of Arkansas has committed to matching the City's contribution to the project.
+Additional funding will be solicited through federal grant sources.